gto76/python-cheatsheet/README.md

 SQLite
 ------
-**Server-less database engine that stores each database into separate file.**
+**Server-less database engine that stores each database into a separate file.**

 ### Connect
 **Opens a connection to the database file.
 Creates a new file if path doesn't exist.**